 Finally, employers should refrain from asking employees about their legal prescription drug use as part of the pre-hiring or pre-promotion drug-testing process.
 While the case law in this area is still evolving, some state courts have ruled that requesting such information constitutes a form of discrimination and is in violation of the ADA.

 Alleged violations of the ADA account for almost half of all lawsuits involving drug-free workplace programs, so it is extremely important for employers to acquaint themselves with the details of this legislation.
 Additional information about the ADA can be obtained by contacting the Department of Justice's (DOJ) ADA hotline at 800-514-0301 or accessing DOJ’s ADA Information and Technical Assistance website.

-The Civil Rights Act (PL 88-352) is a landmark law that prohibits private employers with 15 or more employees from discriminating against individuals on the basis of race, sex, religion, or nationality.
+The Civil Rights Act, 28 Code of Federal Regulations (CFR), 42 is a landmark law that prohibits private employers with 15 or more employees from discriminating against individuals on the basis of race, sex, religion, or nationality.
 Employers implement a drug-free workplace policy need to keep in mind Title VII of the Civil Rights Act.

 While challenges to drug testing or drug-free workplace policies under this legislation are relatively rare, employers should make sure that their programs treat all workers equally and avoid singling out any particular racial, ethnic, or gender group for testing or disciplinary action.

 In large workplaces that are racially and ethnically diverse, it is also wise to involve a diverse and representative group of employees in formulating your policy.
 This will help ensure that you produce a program that is culturally competent, fairly enforced, and sensitive to the needs of all employees.

 More information on Title VII of the Civil Rights Act is available from the Equal Employment Opportunity Commission (EEOC).